binnatheanalyst/Data-Modelling-Sports-Betting-/README.md

 <img width="1440" height="736" alt="image" src="https://github.com/user-attachments/assets/6dd84302-32ee-45f9-8d66-5e1eabbdbf7a" />

-Football is a game defined by goals — winning is almost impossible without scoring one.
+Football is a game defined by goals, winning is almost impossible without scoring one.
-I realized I needed an existing/ongoing league table to predict goals possibilities and averages - I first built the framework using random numbers and waited for Premier League Matchday 10 to test the model.
+I realized I needed an existing/ongoing league table to predict goals possibilities and averages.
+I first built the framework using random numbers and waited for Premier League Matchday 10 to test the model.
 This helped me see, psychologically, that my deep dive into the data could actually connect to real-world predictions.